-The UCITE Assessment Learning Community (ALC) will consist of an interdisciplinary group of CWRU faculty colleagues who seek to explore and expand their understanding of student assessment.
+The UCITE Assessment Learning Community (ALC) consists of an interdisciplinary group of CWRU teaching faculty colleagues who seek to explore and expand their understanding of student assessment.
 Learning Community participants will gain a better understanding of relationships between student assessment in course settings and degree program outcomes.
-Faculty will also have opportunities to design and revise assessment tools for use in their own courses and discuss readings associated with assessment tools and techniques used in college classrooms.
+Teaching faculty will also have opportunities to design and revise assessment tools for use in their own courses and discuss readings associated with assessment tools and techniques used in college classrooms.

 The Assessment Learning Community program is structured by weekly meetings over a period of seven weeks.
 In each session, faculty will consider innovative assessment practices that can be used to enhance student engagement and accurately measure student learning.

 Assessment Learning Community program topics include but are not limited to: